Are You Prepared and Informed?

 Steps to take:

-What to do when a hurricane is 18-36 hours from arriving.
+What to do when strong weather events are 18-36 hours from arriving.

 Preparation: